On Courant and Pleijel theorems for sub-Riemannian Laplacians: A second bound on the Faber--Krahn constant

 At this point the proof of Theorem \ref{isoper} is complete.
 We now bring the lower bound in the theorem in a more explicit form in dimensions $n=1$ and $n=2$.

 \begin{corollary} For $n=1,2$ one has

 \end{corollary}

 Let us discuss the value of the lower bound of $I(\mathbb H)$.
-Numerically, one has This should be compared with Pansu's conjecture \eqref{eq:pansusconj}, which gives the value Thus, our value is still quite a bit away from the conjectured sharp value.
+Numerically, one has This should be compared with Pansu's conjecture \eqref{eq:pansusconj}, which gives the value

+Thus, our value is still quite a bit away from the conjectured sharp value.
 On the other hand, it improves over Pansu's original value See \cite{Pa} and also \cite[(7.15)]{CaDaPaTy}.
 (The discrepancy to the latter formula by a factor of $4^\frac14$ comes from the different normalization of the vector fields used in that reference.)

-\begin{proof}~\\ The claimed formula for $n=1$ follows from Theorem \ref{isoper}, the value $\mathcal C_1=(4\pi)^{-1}$ and
+\begin{proof} The claimed formula for $n=1$ follows from Theorem \ref{isoper}, the value $\mathcal C_1=(4\pi)^{-1}$ and

 To prove the latter formula, we note that, since $Q=4$,

 By the reflection formula for the gamma function we deduce

 This proves the claimed formula \eqref{eq:bathtubconst1}.